 Visit the Government of Canada site for current study permit requirements.

 To ensure your international study experience gets off to a smooth start, be sure to apply as early as possible for your Canadian study permit.
 You will also require a valid visa or Electronic Travel Authorization (eTA) to enter Canada, which will be automatically issued when your study permit is approved.
-However, please note that if you extended or renewed an existing study permit before May 1, 2017, you may need to apply separately for an eTA.

 If you plan to travel outside of Canada during the course of your studies, before your trip, always make sure that you have the proper, valid documents to re-enter the country.

 - In British Columbia international students are required to have a valid Medical Service Plan (MSP).

 - Look into international heath care insurance options, such as Guard.me.

 - Consider applying for a US Visitor Visa while in your home country if you are considering travelling to the United States of America during your studies.

 - Explore how to stay in Canada following your program with a Post-Graduation Work Permit.